How Fascia Problems Mess Us Up

-Fascial Manipulation (Stecco Method) is designed to clear up the nervous system in the body's fascia, while chiropractic adjustments endeavor to clear up nervous system problems that originate from spinal joints.
+Stecco FM is designed to increase the integrity of the nervous system in the body's periphery, while chiropractic adjustments endeavour to increase the integrity of the nervous system problems that originate from spinal joints.
 The combination of Chiropractic and Stecco FM is commonly administered in treatment plans.